Originate/guide/node_js.md

     but leave management of your dependencies' stability and updates up to them.
   * _advantages:_
     - Can make guarantees that _your code_ interacts with the external world correctly.
-    - Your dependencies can manage themselves
     - The exact APIs that your code talks to are clearly documented in package.json
+    - Your dependencies can still use newer versions of their dependencies
   * _disadvantages:_
+    - Your dependencies can still use newer versions of their dependencies
     - Cannot make guarantees that _your overall application_ works correctly, because dependencies of dependencies can still update at any time.
   * _tips:_